QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 Depending on the sizing and technology of realised electrolysers, the whole plant often consists of more than one stack and/or more than one set of power supply equipment.
 This is modeled as the electrolyser consisting of \(N_{HEL}\) units, which are all the same in regards to design power and efficiencies.
 The efficiency functions given as input parameters thus relate to a single unit with its own power supply subsystem.
 The inputs are outputs over all units active in a single timestep are summed together with no losses between the units.

-Different options exist for how to dispatch the units to meet a demand, in particular as the minimum power fraction \(PL_{HEL,min,unit}\) of each unit tends to be fairly high and a lower overall \(PL_{HEL,min}\) can only be achieved by not activating all units.
+Different options exist for how to dispatch the units to meet a demand, in particular as the minimum power fraction \(\kappa_{HEL,min,unit}\) of each unit tends to be fairly high and a lower overall \(\kappa_{HEL,min}\) can only be achieved by not activating all units.
 In addition, the efficiencies of each unit are not necessarily optimal at full load and a performance increase can be achieved by choosing the right number of units to activate close to the optimal PLR.

-**Note:** The electrolyser is only operated between \(PL_{HEL,min}\) and maximum 100 % load.
+**Note:** The electrolyser is only operated between \(\kappa_{HEL,min}\) and maximum 100 % load.
 A specification of power above nominal power, which can occur in practice under certain circumstances, is not supported.
 The efficiency curves should take this into account.
 The nominal power should reflect the maximum operation point that can be sustained for several hours.

 The currently implemented dispatch strategies for electrolysers are:

 * **Equal distribution:** This spreads the load evenly across all units.
-This is a simplified model that ignores \(PL_{HEL,min,unit}\).
+This is a simplified model that ignores \(\kappa_{HEL,min,unit}\).
-* **Equal distribution with minimum power fraction:** Same as an equal distribution, however if the total PLR is lower than \(PL_{HEL,min,unit}\), then a number of units are activated at a calculated PLR to ensure the minimum restriction is observed and the demand is met.
+* **Equal distribution with minimum power fraction:** Same as an equal distribution, however if the total \(\kappa\) is lower than \(\kappa_{HEL,min,unit}\), then a number of units are activated at a calculated \(\kappa\) to ensure the minimum restriction is observed and the demand is met.
 * **Try optimal PLR:** Attempts to activate a number of units close to their optimal PLR to meet the demand.
-If no optimal solution exists, typically at very low PLR or close to the nominal power, falls back to activating only one or all units.
+If no optimal solution exists, typically at very low \(\kappa\) or close to the nominal power, falls back to activating only one or all units.

 **Inputs and Outputs of the Electrolyser:**